seqeralabs/docs/multiqc_docs/core/reports/customization.md

 By default, the interactive plots in MultiQC reports use spaces for thousands separators and points for decimal places (_e.g._ `1 234 567.89`).
-Different countries have different preferences for this, so you can customise the two using a couple of configuration parameters - `decimalPoint_format` and `thousandsSep_format`.
+Different countries have different preferences for this, so you can customize the two using a couple of configuration parameters - `decimalPoint_format` and `thousandsSep_format`.

 For example, the following config would result in the following alternative